-In 2005 I took up a Lectureship in Fish Population Biology at University College Dublin, where I have established a thriving research team, and supervised to completion 8 PhDs and 3 Masters.
-I still hold an honorary visiting professorship at UCD.
+In 2005 I took up a Lectureship in Fish Population Biology at University College Dublin, where I established a thriving research team, and supervised to completion 8 PhD students.

 My interests in population genetics and the sustainability of animal populations provide a basis for my teaching.
-I coordinate the modules on Animal Evolution (level 5), and Marine Biology, and I contribute to Evolution, Development & Adaptation, Experimental Zoology, Study Skills, and Tropical Ecology & Conservation.
+I contribute primarily to Animal Evolution, Marine Biology, the BSc programmes in Zoology, Wildlife and Marine Biology, and the MSc in Wildlife Conservation.

 Qualifications and Memberships

 I am the Chair of the ICES Stock Identification Working Group.

 I am a member of the Society for the Study of Evolution and the Fisheries Society of the British Isles.
 I am co-editor of the forth-coming book Stock Identification Methods, to be published by Elsevier in 2013.

 I was Guest Associate Editor for the International Journal Frontiers in Ecology and the Environment.

 Full list available at:

 Siegenthaler A., Wangensteen O.S., Benvenuto C., Campos J. & Mariani S. (2018): “DNA metabarcoding unveils multi-scale trophic variation in a widespread coastal opportunist”.
 Molecular Ecology, DOI: 10.1111/mec.14886.

 Cawthorn D.M., Baillie C., & Mariani S. (2018): “Generic names and mislabelling conceal high species diversity in global fisheries markets”.
 Conservation Letters, 11: e12573.